night1rider/nxp-appcodehub/dm-wolftpm-wolfssl-tls-with-zephyr/README.md

 - Resets the TPM to factory state
 - Removes all keys and data stored in the TPM
 - Use with caution as this operation cannot be undone
+- Use when having issues with the TPM Demo such as:
+    - `TPM_RC_SESSION_MEMORY` which indicates the TPM has run out of memory for storing active sessions.
+- When used you will want to regenerate keys and certs as well

 ### `-server`
 **Description:** Start a TLSv1.3 server that uses TPM for cryptographic operations.